Santo Darmosumarto: Ambassador to Cambodia

 In December 2022, Santo was nominated as Ambassador to Cambodia by President Joko Widodo.
 After passing an assessment by the House of Representative's First Commission the next month, he officially assumed office on 26 June 2023.
 Santo presented his credentials to King Norodom Sihamoni on 18 October 2023.
 He conducted his first courtesy call to Prime Minister Hun Manet on 10 January 2024, highlighting the need for the two countries to further build a mutually beneficial cooperation.

 On 10 October 2024, Santo was awarded the Prima Duta Award by President Joko Widodo for the Embassy's achievement in boosting trade cooperation between Indonesia and Cambodia.

 On 29 August 2024, Santo and Royal Cambodian Army Chief General Mao Sophoan presided over the delivery of military assistance from Indonesia to Cambodia amounting to USD 500.000.
 The assistance consisted of 150 pieces of SS2-V5 A1 assault rifles, 20 pieces of G2 Elite pistols, 500,000 rounds of 5.56 x 45 mm bullets, and 500,000 rounds of 9 x 19mm bullets.
 The weapons and munitions were produced by Indonesian state-owned weapons manufacturer PT Pindad.

 One of the embassy's major work was addressing the significant and growing issue of Indonesian citizens involved in online gambling and scam operations in Cambodia.
 According to Santo, many Indonesian citizens in Cambodia do not have legal work permits, nor do they report to the Embassy, suggesting that many are in the country illegally or involved in unregulated work.
 Under Santo, the Embassy was involved in handling thousands of cases relating to online scams.
 He described the handling of the cases as "the most complicated, dangerous, and time-consuming task".
 The Embassy also collaborated with the Cambodian authority on rescuing and repatriating Indonesian citizens caught in scam operations as well as sharing best practices.

+On 18 December 2025, Santo was sworn in as Director General of Asia, Pacific, and Africa at the Indonesian Ministry of Foreign Affairs.
+Santo departed Phnom Penh on 26 February 2026.
+A month prior to his departure, he was awarded the Grand Cross of the Royal Order of Sahametrei by Senate President Hun Sen for his role in strengthening bilateral relations.
+Santo's maiden assignment as Director General was leading Indonesia's delegation to the APEC Senior Officials' Meeting in Guangzhou, China, from 9 to 10 February 2026.